Sandinista National Liberation Front: 1984 election

 While the Sandinistas encouraged grassroots pluralism, they were perhaps less enthusiastic about national elections.
 They argued that popular support was expressed in the insurrection and that further appeals to popular support would be a waste of scarce resources.
 International pressure and domestic opposition eventually pressed the government toward a national election.
 Tomás Borge warned that the elections were a concession, an act of generosity and of political necessity.
 On the other hand, the Sandinistas had little to fear from the election given the advantages of incumbency and the restrictions on the opposition, and they hoped to discredit the armed efforts to overthrow them.

 A broad range of political parties, ranging in political orientation from far-left to far-right, competed for power.
 Following promulgation of a new populist constitution, Nicaragua held national elections in 1984.
-Independent electoral observers from around the world—including groups from the UN as well as observers from Western Europe—found that the elections had been fair.
+Independent electoral observers from around the world—including groups from the UN as well as observers from Western Europe—claimed that the elections had been fair.
 Several groups, however, disputed this, including UNO, a broad coalition of anti-Sandinista activists, COSEP, an organization of business leaders, the Contra group "FDN", organized by former Somozan-era National Guardsmen, landowners, businessmen, peasant highlanders, and what some claimed as their patron, the U.S. government.